boralyl/boralyl.github.io/_posts/2021-10-31-automating_a_gas_insert_fireplace.md

 ## Automations

 As of writing, I have 3 primary automations for the fireplace.
-All of these were created in Node-Red, but could also easily be down as a normal Home Assistant automation.
+All of these were created in Node-Red, but could also easily be done as a normal Home Assistant automation.
 Since I already have 99% of my automations in Node-Red I added these there too.

 ### Smart temperature mode

 This automation replicates the functionality of the Proflame II Transmitter remote.
 A target temperature is set and the fireplace will turn on until it reaches that temperature.
-When the temperature in the room drops below the target it will turn on once again.
+When the temperature in the room drops below the target it will turn on, otherwise it will turn off.
 I already had a temperature sensor in the room with the fireplace, so I used that entity to probe the temperature of the room.